-If you’ve seen National Lampoon’s Christmas Vacation, then you will undoubtedly remember the infamous Christmas Turkey scene.
-Cousin Catherine has prepared a beautiful and festive feast, and the with the whole Griswold Gang present, the Turkey is brought out, looking magazine-worthy.
+If you’ve seen National Lampoon’s Christmas Vacation, you will undoubtedly remember the infamous Christmas Turkey scene.
+Cousin Catherine has prepared a beautiful and festive feast, and then with the whole Griswold Gang present, Turkey is brought out, looking magazine-worthy.

 But, as they quickly discover, everything is not as it seems.
-Once Clark starts to cut into the golden brown skin, the whole thing implodes, releasing what we can only imagine to be a less-than-appealing stench.
+Once Clark starts to cut into the golden brown skin, the whole thing implodes, releasing what we can only imagine being a less-than-appealing stench.

 While this scene is classic comedic gold, you don’t want to be caught in the same predicament this Christmas.
 We have provided below instructions on how to make Ellen’s (Clark’s wife) version of the perfect Christmas Turkey that will impress even the most forgetful Aunt Bethany at your Holiday table!

 Preheat oven to 500 degrees to start